TangibleTNFT/ustb/test/Invariant/report.md

 # Disclaimer

-I makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the the findings provided in this document.
+I make all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the the findings provided in this document.
 A security audit by me is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the solidity implementation of the contracts.

 # Risk Classification